 \subsection{Nuclear Shell Model}

 We also compare the VS-IMSRG results with those of phenomenological NSM calculations performed using the NuShellX@MSU code \cite{Brown2014} in the $sd$-shell with the USDB interaction \cite{Brown2006}.
-The interaction is based on a renormalized $G$-matrix with two-body matrix elements adjusted to experimental binding and excitation energies of $sd$-shell nuclei.
-Hence, the interaction reproduces the spectroscopic properties of $sd$-shell nuclei well.
-As NSM is a phenomenological method, the fitted Hamiltonian and bare OMC operator are inconsistent.
+This interactions is based on a renormalized $G$-matrix with two-body matrix elements adjusted to experimental binding and excitation energies of $sd$-shell.
+Hence, the interaction generally well reproduces the spectroscopic properties of $sd$-shell nuclei.
+As NSM is a phenomenological method, the fitted Hamiltonian and bare OMC operators are inconsistent.
 For the NSM calculations, we use a HO basis with frequency obtained from the Blomqvist-Molinari formula \cite{Blomqvist1968} $\hbar\omega=(45A^{-1/3}-25A^{-2/3})~{\rm MeV}$ for evaluating the operator matrix elements.
 However, the single-particle basis is based on the USDB interaction and thereby differs from the HO basis.
 Furthermore, in the NSM we are restricted to the $sd$-shell, and contributions to OMC from outside the valence space are not accounted for with the bare transition operator.